dashbitco/nimble_csv/README.md

 # NimbleCSV

-NimbleCSV is a simple and extremely fast library CSV parsing/dumping library for Elixir.
+NimbleCSV is a simple and extremely fast CSV parsing/dumping library for Elixir.
 Its performance comes from allowing developers to define custom parsers/dumpers which rely on binary patterns for efficiency:

 ```elixir
 # Define the parser